alexandradm/CA-MODS-profile/README.md

 strict MODS installation profile for Collective Access Sites

-as of 10/13/17, this profile set up has:
+as of 11/01/17, this profile set up has:
--all MODS elements and subelements in one file, validated against .xsd -Dublincore original file for example of User Interface and Relationships -Dublincore2MODS transition file for compiling MODS elements, User Interface, and Relationships
+-all MODS lists, elements, and subelements in one file, validated against .xsd -Dublincore original file for example of User Interface and Relationships -Composite MODSprofile.xml file with a MODS lists, MODS elements, a user interface, and DublinCore-based additional lists and relationships.

-to do:
--Finalize User Interface (screens and bundles)
--Create Relationships
--test controlled vocabularies for specified elements